cirosantilli/nodejs-cheat/README.md

 Node is Javascript interpreted / compiled by Google's open source V8 Javascript engine used in Chrome: <https://code.google.com/p/v8>, official Git mirror at: <https://github.com/v8/v8> outside of browsers.

+It transforms Javascript into a language + stdlib comparable to Python or Ruby.

 It is often used on server side applications, although it already has many client applications as well.

 V8 implements all of ECMAScript 5, so you can use all of it, including things which you should not usually use from browsers because some browsers don't implement them.